 Climate Change Performance Index

-The Climate Change Performance Index published by Germanwatch, CAN International and the NewClimate Institute evaluates and compares the climate protection performance of 63 countries and the EU.
+The Climate Change Performance Index published by Germanwatch, CAN International and the NewClimate Institute evaluates and compares the climate mitigation performance of 63 countries and the EU.

 About CCPI